jodersky/akka-serial/README.md

 akka-serial is released under the terms of the 3-clause BSD license.
 See LICENSE for details.

 ## Notes
-This project used to called "flow".
+This project used to be called "flow".
 It was renamed to "akka-serial".